-There are number of different Raspberry Pi board revisions that have been dispatched since the launch of the Raspberry Pi.
+There are number of different Raspberry Pi board revisions that have been dispatched since the launch of the Raspberry Pi in 2012.

-These different hardware versions are very similar but offer improvements to the design that the Foundation felt would benefit the user community and help the Pi fulfil it’s stated objectives.
+These different hardware versions are very similar but offer improvements to the design that the Foundation felt would benefit the user community and help the Pi fulfill it’s stated objectives.
+The main Pi model has always stuck close to the original price of $35.

 Model B Revision 1.0